 Introduction

-you will have a strategy for this, even if your choice is to let it ride or do nothing.
-That is still a strategy.
-Admittedly it’s
+pilot, you should have a strategy for how to handle maintenance, even if your choice is to let it ride and do nothing.

-not a good one that exposes you to unnecessary risk.
-The FAA[2] has a strong opinion on unmanned aircraft vehicle(uav) maintenance that we will review.
-This in of its self is
+That is still a strategy, although not a good one because it exposes you to unnecessary risk.
+The FAA[2] has a strong

-not quite enough.
-You as a remote pilot must internalize your approach to this workload and develop an understanding
+remote pilot, you must internalize your approach to this workload and develop an understanding of the FAA’s rational.

-of the FAA’s rational.
-You also want to keep your drone in the air, right?
+You also want to keep your drone in the air, right?!

 My Experience